pymedphys/pymedphys/jupyterlab-bundling/README.md

-Here is a tool which takes as input a directory of Jupyter notebooks as well as a `requirements.txt` file and it creates `JupyterLab Setup.exe` which will allow JupyterLab to be installed on another Windows PC with an embedded Python environment and your notebooks.
+Here is a tool which takes as input a directory of Jupyter notebooks as well as a `requirements.txt` file and it creates `JupyterLab Setup.exe` which will allow JupyterLab to be installed on another Windows PC.
+The destination PC does not need Python or any other dependencies installed.
+The installation will include a copy of the Python environment as defined within `requirements.txt`.

 ## Usage